underwater-gibbon/secp8x32_KeyHunt-Cuda/README.md

 ```
 KeyHunt-Cuda.exe -h
 KeyHunt-Cuda [OPTIONS...]
 [TARGETS]
-Where TARGETS is one address/xpont, or multiple hashes/xpoints file
+Where TARGETS is multiple address/xpont, or multiple hashes/xpoints file

 -h, --help                               : Display this message
 -c, --check                              : Check the working of the codes